fissehab/Developing_data_products/README.md

 Project App summary

-The app I developed for this course project calculates monthly climatology (long term mean) and trend of temperature and rainfall over any selected rectangular region.
-The user can selecet either dataset and then the app shows a map and the user can click over any geographic region of interest.
+The app I developed for this course project calculates monthly climatology (long term mean) and trend of temperature and rainfall over any selected rectangular region over Africa.
+The user can selecet either dataset and then the app shows a map and the user can click over any geographic region of interest to get the trend and climatology.
+This helps to quickly see how climate change is affecting a given region.
+Here is a slidify presentation on the App: http://datascience-enthusiast.com/R/shiny/index.html#1